 The British educational policy in India moved slowly from support for traditional learning to English education, university education, mass education and finally nationalist experiments.
 It was shaped by administrative needs, missionary activity, Indian reformers, nationalist politics and debates over whether education should be oriental, western, vernacular, religious, technical or national.

-Chronological Development #
+Chronological Development of Committees, Commissions and Policies #

-| Year | Institution / Policy | Associated With | Significance |
+| Year | Committee / Policy | Associated With | Significance |

 |---|---|---|---|